-All of the staff had been working at the practice for over ten years.
+The practice had recruited new staff during the past year; this included the associate dentist, trainee dental nurses and receptionist.
 There was a recruitment policy in place which stated that all relevant checks would be carried out to confirm that any person being recruited was suitable for the role.
 This included the use of an application form, interview, review of employment history, evidence of relevant qualifications, the checking of references and a check of registration with the General Dental Council.
+We checked four staff files and saw that all relevant documents had been obtained prior to employment.

 It was practice policy to carry out a Disclosure and Barring Service (DBS) check for all members of staff prior to employment and periodically thereafter.
-We saw evidence that all members of staff had a DBS check between 2010 and 2012 (The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).
+We saw evidence that all members of staff had a DBS check.
+(The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).